Ozeyhitta/BookMagasinProject/backend/README.md

    ```

 3. **Configure environment variables**
-   Create a `.env` file in the root directory or set environment variables:
+   Create a `.env` file in the backend root (this repository already contains a template) or set environment variables:

    ```env
    JWT_SECRET=your-secret-key-here